-For those who have have read my blogs frequently, they have probably read about the Finnish watchmaker i met during the second European GTG and launch of the new Dutch brand Grönefeld, Stepan Sarpaneva.
-Last year july was the first time i blogged about Sarpaneva.
-That was when i saw one of his watches for the first time and immediately fell in love with the Korona series; in this case it was a K3 Moonphase in black DLC with a rose gold moon.
+For those who have have read my blogs frequently, you have probably read about the Finnish watchmaker, Stepan Sarpaneva, whom I met during the second European GTG and again at the launch of the new Dutch brand Grönefeld.
+Last year July was the first time I wrote about Sarpaneva, and that after seeing one of his watches ‘in the metal’ for the first time.
+It was love at first sight with Sarpaneva’s Korona series; in this case it was a K3 Moonphase in black DLC with a rose gold moon.

 The Sarpaneva Korona’s are powered by the Soprod A10.
 The mainplate is modified by Sarpaneva to enhance the larger “skeleton” date disc feature for the Korona K1 and K2.
 The movement of these two models, visible through the caseback, has a rotor with white gold masses.
 Those skeleton dials are absolutely amazing!
 Because Sarpaneva reworked the movement’s mainplate he was able to keep the case very thin, less than 10mm.
 Especially for a 44mm large watch, featuring a moonphase, this is very special and makes the watch much more comfortable to wear!

 Stay tuned for more news about my trip to visit Stepan Sarpaneva in his atelier in Helsinki.